ge96lip/ProtoPNet/README.md

 ### outputs

-the important content saved in the save_dir folder are:
+the important content saved in the logs/save_dir folder are:

 - `model_best.pth`: checkpoint of the last model which is the best model based on a metric of ACC